🎙️

 👤 Who Should Listen

-• Sports business professionals interested in innovative monetization and fan acquisition strategies.
+• Sports league executives and marketing professionals interested in evolving fan engagement strategies.

 🔑 Key Takeaways